CLT for generalized patterned random matrices: a unified approach: Proofs of Propositions and

 \begin{lemma} Let $L: [N] \rightarrow \Z^d$ be a link function obeying Assumption \ref{Condition B}.
 For $k \in \Z_+$ and $W \in \WW_{p,k}$, let $\pi_1,\pi_2,\ldots , \pi_{t-1}:\{0,1,2,\ldots,p\} \rightarrow [N]$ be circuits such that $(\pi_1,\pi_2,\ldots , \pi_{t-1}) \in \Pi_L^*(w_1,w_2,\ldots,w_{t-1})$.
 Suppose $Q_t=\# \{\pi_t: (\pi_1,\pi_2,\ldots , \pi_{t}) \in \Pi_L^*(w_1,w_2,\ldots,w_{t})\}$.
 Then

-where $F_t$ is the number of generating vertices in $w_t$. \end{lemma} \begin{proof} We first consider the case where $S_{w_t}$ does not contain any letter that is repeated only once in $S_{w_t}$.
+where $F_t$ is the number of generating vertices of $w_t$ and $m_{S_{w_\ell}}$ denotes the multiplicity function of the multiset $S_{w_\ell}$. \end{lemma} \begin{proof} We first consider the case where $S_{w_t}$ does not contain any letter that appears only once in $S_{w_t}$.
 We start by assigning values for $\pi_t(0)$ and proceed in ascending order till $\pi_t(p)$.
 Note that the number of possibilities of $\pi_t(0)$ is $N$.
 Further, by the logic followed in Example \ref{eg:card_Pi_l_nosingle} it is clear that if $w_t[j]$ is the first appearance of a letter in the sentence $W$, then there is no prior constraint involving $L(\pi_t(j-1),\pi_t(j))$, and therefore the number of choices for $\pi_t(j)$ is $N$.
-Further if the letter $w_t[j]$ has already appeared, then note that the numerical value $L(\pi_t(j-1),\pi_t(j))$ is already determined by the choice of $\pi_1,\pi_2,\ldots,\pi_{t-1} $ and $\pi_t(0),\pi_t(1),\ldots, \pi_t(j-1)$.
+Further if the letter $w_t[j]$ has already appeared, then note that the numerical value of $L(\pi_t(j-1),\pi_t(j))$ is already determined by the choice of $\pi_1,\pi_2,\ldots,\pi_{t-1} $ and $\pi_t(0),\pi_t(1),\ldots, \pi_t(j-1)$.
 Therefore, due to Assumption \ref{Condition B}, the number of values for $\pi_t(j)$ is bounded above by $B$.
 It follows from here that

 Now suppose $S_{w_t}$ contains a new letter that is repeated only once in $S_{w_t}$.
-Let $a=w_t[i]$ be the last letter such that $a \notin S_{w_\ell}$ for all $\ell < t$ and $m_{S_{w_t}}(a)=1$.
+Let $x=w_t[i]$ be the last letter such that $x \notin S_{w_\ell}$ for all $\ell < t$ and $m_{S_{w_t}}(x)=1$.